InsertKoinIO/koin/koin-projects/docs/reference/koin-android/fragment-factory.md

 ## Declare & Inject your Fragment

-To declare a `Fragment` instance, just declare it as a `factory` in your Koin module and use *constructor injection*.
+To declare a `Fragment` instance, just declare it as a `fragment` in your Koin module and use *constructor injection*.

 Given a `Fragment` class: